WAWG Endorses “Step it Up“

 1. Ensure the implementation and continuation of Ontario’s four-year Sexual Violence Action Plan.

-2. Increase the funding for independent, community-based sexual assault
+2. Increase the funding for independent, community-based sexual assault centres.

 3. Repudiate the Superior Court of Ontario’s ruling (Justice Terrence Paterson) that a defendant’s Charter rights are violated when he is prohibited from using the defence of “excessive intoxication” in sexual assault cases.